slunimara/B-tree/README.md

 # B-Tree
-My semestrial work for algorithmization to university.
+My implementation of the B-tree.